That dollar amount reflects an 33.6% increase compared to $345.2 million five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Barbados has positive net exports in the international trade of gold and precious metal scrap.
+Historically, Barbados has generated positive net exports in the international trade of gold and precious metal scrap.
 In turn, these cashflows indicate Barbados’ strong competitive advantages under the gems and precious metals product category.

 Products Causing Worst Trade Deficits for Barbados